wekeo/ai4EM_MOOC/README.md

 ## Help

-In case a problem or issue related to code is found, please create a new issue in GitHub, or type a comment on FutureLearn's forum.
+In case a problem or issue related to code is found, please create a new issue in GitHub, or post a comment on FutureLearn's forum.

 If the problem is related to WEkEO, please contact the WEkEO support by requesting a ticket ([support@wekeo.eu](support@wekeo.eu)).